tkreyche/I75W-Raymarine-Autopilot/README.md

 ### Signal K Server
 This project requires a Signal K server, typically running on a Raspbery Pi, and used by many DIY sailors.
 The Tillerpilot sends data using the Seatalk1 protocol to the Signal K server.
-In all cases, the I75W board and display connects wirelessly to the Signal K server.
+The I75W board and display connects wirelessly to the Signal K server.

 There are several ways to send data from the Tillerpilot to the Signal K server:
 1) Use an optoisolater to hard-wire the Tillerpilot to a Raspbery Pi port - this is simple and is described in the Signal K documentation for Seatalk.